Shakthivelms8/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 1. Select the folder **dp-420-cosmos-db-dev-stage** and Click on **Select Folder**.

-## Use an Azure Cosmos DB SQL API account and configure the SDK project
+### Task 1: Use an Azure Cosmos DB SQL API account and configure the SDK project

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **08-sdk-bulk** folder.